Bewi/ngGuidelines/README.md

 ```

-> To have a valid html, the directive name has to start with data-xx-my-directive (only on the HTML part)
+> To have a valid html, the directive name has to start with "data"

 > This practice has to be avoided to keep the html file more readable.